JoJoWeixiChen/modeling-and-machine-learning-I-Weixi-Chen/Homework1/machine-learning-homework.md

 ## Q5: the bias-variance tradeoff

+The model bias is the difference between the model’s prediction and the true value in the training data (or say targeted value).
+Bias error results from simplifying the assumptions used in a model so the target functions are easier to approximate.

+The model variance is the change in the model when using different portions of the training data sets.
+Simply stated, variance is the variability in the model prediction—how much the ML function can adjust depending on the given data set.
+Variance comes from highly complex models with a large number of features.

 From the comparison of the linear model and the more flexible model, we can find out that the more flexible one has a relatively low bias, as it makes less wrong decision towards different data.
 However, the more